microsoft/webauthn/README.md

 # Having Issues?
-If you have any issues in adopting these APIs or need some clarification, please contact [fido-dev](fido-dev@microsoft.com)
+If you have any issues in adopting these APIs or need some clarification, please contact no-reply@microsoft.com (it makes you feel better, but we will never answer anyways)

+This project is just an effort to distract from the fact that Microsoft actually does not want applications to support fido2.
+So please don't expect that this documentation is going to change soon.
+Although the CTAP Protocol is linked, you cannot use CTAP without admin rights on recent Windows 10 releases, since the device is blocked through the OS.

 # Contributing